Israel says has started ‘targeted ground raids’ in Lebanon

 Last week, Israel escalated its attacks on Hezbollah, targeting the group’s leadership in Lebanon.

 On Friday, Hezbollah’s veteran leader Hassan Nasrallah was killed in an Israeli air attack on the southern suburbs of Beirut.
-Israel has also killed several other top commanders of the Lebanese armed group.
+Israel has also killed several other top commanders, but Hezbollah has continued to fire rockets and missiles at Israeli targets.

 On Monday, in the group’s first public broadcast since Nasrallah’s assassination, Hezbollah deputy chief Naim Qassem said it was prepared for any potential Israeli ground incursion and a long war.